pyxelr/recommendations-for-engineers/README.md

 -   [Duolingo podcast](https://podcast.duolingo.com/) <--- learn languages with Duolingo
 -   [Podcast Notes](https://podcastnotes.org/) <--- best ideas and recommendations from the top podcasts
 -   [Podcast Pasja Informatyki](https://podcast.pasja-informatyki.pl/) (🇵🇱) <--- philosophy + IT
+-   [Simplify](https://www.blinkist.com/simplify) <--- for anybody who’s taken a close look at their habits, their happiness, their relationships, or their health
 -   [Ted Talks Daily](https://www.ted.com/talks) <--- use your podcast app to find more categorised TED talks
 -   [The Anthropocene Reviewed](https://www.wnycstudios.org/podcasts/anthropocene-reviewed) <--- reviews of facets of the human-centred planet
 -   [The Joe Rogan Experience](https://www.joerogan.com/) <--- famous podcast of Comedian Joe Rogan